What is a lifetime Isa?

 Are withdrawals tax-free?
 Yes, as with other Isas, withdrawals are tax-free.

 Are withdrawals penalty-free?
-It depends – if you use the money to purchase a first property, or withdraw after the age of 60, you won’t be charged.
-If you want to spend the money on anything other than your first property and you’re under the age of 60, you’ll be hit with a 25% penalty.
+It depends – if you use the money to purchase a first property, or withdraw after the age of 60, you won’t be penalised.
+If you want to spend the money on anything other than your first property and you’re under the age of 60, you’ll be hit with a 25% penalty when you withdraw your cash.

 Can I pass on my lifetime Isa to a partner?
 Yes, your spouse or civil partner can inherit the value of your lifetime Isa as an ‘additional permitted subscription’ (APS) allowance.
 For more on how to pass on an Isa, see our guide to inheritance Isas.